atucker2346/MorganHacks/README.md

 ## Overview

+This Projecte won Second Place at MorganHacks 2025

 Vocalytics is a web-based application that helps users improve their public speaking skills by providing real-time feedback on speech patterns, posture, and delivery.
 The app uses computer vision, speech recognition, and AI to analyze speaking performance and offer personalized coaching.

 ## Features